Get

 Image Credit: Left- KajaHiis, Shutterstock | Right – Olha Didenko, Shutterstock

-Cardigan Welsh Corgis and Pembroke Welsh Corgis may seem similar at first glance, but the two have distinct personalities.
+Cardigan Welsh Corgis and Pembroke Welsh Corgis may seem similar at first glance, but the two have somewhat distinct personalities and, of course, individual differences.
 Whichever one you choose should match your family’s personality and lifestyle.

 Both breeds are intelligent, affectionate, and loyal to their humans, but they have slightly different energy levels.
 Easy-going families may prefer the more laid-back Cardigan Corgi, while the Pembroke Corgi may be better suited for families who are more adventurous.